Meeting Minutes

 {tab=Adjournment}

-With no further business to conduct, the meeting was adjourned at 1937 on a motion by Jim Zalmanek and a second by Bill Martin which was carried unanimously.
+With no further business to discuss, the meeting was unanimously adjourned at 1935 on a motion by Mark Fears and a second by Jim Zalmanek.

 Respectfully submitted,